hack-dance/island-ai/public-packages/evalz/README.md

   <img alt="License" src="https://img.shields.io/npm/l/evalz.svg?style=flat-square&labelColor=000000">
 </div>

 **evalz** is a TypeScript package designed to facilitate model-graded evaluations with a focus on structured output.
-Leveraging Zod schemas, **evalz** streamline s the evaluation of AI-generated responses.
+Leveraging Zod schemas, **evalz** streamlines the evaluation of AI-generated responses.
 It provides a set of tools to assess the quality of responses based on custom criteria such as relevance, fluency, and completeness.
-The package leverages OpenAI's GPT models to perform evaluations, offering both simple and weighted evaluation mechanisms.
+The package leverages OpenAI and Instructor js (@instructor-ai/instructor) to perform structured model-graded evaluations, offering both simple and weighted evaluation mechanisms.

 ## Features